Steps for Completing a Comprehensive Criminal Background Check

 - All individuals required to have a background screening must register through the Missouri Automated Criminal History Site (MACHS) by following the instructions on the Missouri State Highway Patrol Applicant Fingerprint Services form.

-- Make sure you are using the MACHS registration number found on our Applicant Fingerprint Services Form.
+- Make sure you are using the MACHS registration number (8897) found on our Applicant Fingerprint Services form.
 If you have been fingerprinted for a different agency, you will have to be fingerprinted again.

 - After you have registered with MACHS, you will be re-routed to IdentoGo’s website.
 IdentoGo is the state contractor for fingerprinting services.
 There you will be provided with a list of available locations and appointments.

-- Once the individual has been fingerprinted, they must provide their receipt to the child care provider.
-The receipt will be accepted as verification or proof that the individual has been fingerprinted.
+- Once the individual has been fingerprinted, they should provide their receipt to the child care provider.

-- The provider must complete and submit the Employer Criminal Background Check Notification form.
+- The provider must complete and submit the Comprehensive Background Check Notification form.

 - All individuals required to have a background screening must register (if not already registered) with the Family Care Safety Registry and the provider must request a background screening.
 Please visit https://health.mo.gov/safety/fcsr/index.php for instructions.
 Family Care Safety Registry screenings should be run close to the date the individuals were fingerprinted.